 North and East Iceland in December

-However, this epic seven-day winter self-drive tour of the Golden Circle and North Iceland makes for an amazing road trip.
-The itineraries are flexible because the weather in Iceland in December is a force to be reckoned with.
+However, this epic 7-day winter self-drive tour of the Golden Circle and North Iceland follows the Ring Road, which is maintained through winter.
+The itineraries are flexible because the weather in Iceland in December can be unpredictable, but with a 4WD vehicle, accommodation, and 24/7 support included, you’ll still be able to enjoy the highlights of the north on a safe and well-planned adventure.

 Hot Spring Spas in December